lb1wh/fortify/README.md

 # fortify
-A simple tool that reviews your OS- and software configuration and provides hardening tips
+A simple tool that scans your operating system and applications for security potential security risks